turian/audio-discrimination-crowdsource/README.md

 ```

-# Deployment to Fly.io
+# Deployment to fly.io

-## Install FlyCtl
+## Install flyCtl

-To work with the Fly platform, you first need to install Flyctl, a command line interface that allows you to do everything from creating an account to deploy to Fly.
+To work with the fly platform, you first need to install flyctl, a command line interface that allows you to do everything from creating an account to deploy to fly.
 - Linux:
 ```
 curl  -L https://fly.io/install.sh | sh